 Depart the crater in the afternoon and relive the safari experience at the bar

 Day 20 - Mto wa Mbu

 Back to civilisation, so brush those sticks out of your hair and wipe the dirt off your face.
-Wander through the farming areas of Mto Wa Mbu and pop into a kindergarten, milling machine and some local homes.
+You may wish to wander through the farming areas of Mto Wa Mbu and pop into a kindergarten, milling machine and some local homes on an optional guided walking tour.
 Then grab a couple of wood carvings at the market.

 Participate in a local community village program and gain a close-up look at life in an African town

 Join the local community with an optional guided stroll around the farming areas - including visits to a kindergarten, milling machine, local homes and farmlands